Chainscript/documentation/introduction.md

 ## Audit Trails

 Chainscript envelopes contain meta data on the document to track changes.
 Two important mechanisms are used for creating an audit trail.

+### Unique Identifiers

 The first is the unique identifier.
 Notice how in the document above a 'uuid' was generated and added to the 'x_meta' key:

 ```JSON
    "x_meta": {